sit3057082024/T-6.1D/README.md

 </manifest>
 ```

-This will enable you to use `http` requests within your andriod app.
+This will enable you to use `http` requests within your Android app.

 ## [IMPORTANT]